 It would be a long but interesting walk to Dhunche as you will see many pilgrimages traveling from different part of Nepal to the lake to pay homage and take an ablution.

 - Day 13: Drive back to Kathmandu.
 7-9 hours drive

-After breakfast we will drive back to Kathmandu.
+After breakfast, we will drive back to Kathmandu.
 Upon arrival, our representative will transfer you back to Kathmandu Hotel.
-You will have leisure time where you can either take rest or go for shopping.
+You will have leisure time where you can either take rest or go shopping.